 The School of Politics and International Relations is one of the UK’s leading research-intensive departments.
-It has expanded considerably over the past decade, and is now in the UK’s top 15 for the excellence of its published work and top twenty for research intensity.
-74% of its research is considered world leading and internationally excellent in the Research Excellence Framework (REF) in 2014 (up from 45% in the 2008 Research Assessment Exercise).
+It has expanded considerably over the past decade, and is now in the UK’s top 10 for the excellence of its published work and research intensity.
+The School ranked 7th overall in the UK 2021 Research Excellence Framework (REF) which means its research was considered world leading and internationally excellent.

 Here are some of our many Inaugural Lectures celebrating the success of our Professors:

 Professor Rainbow Murray

 Why do certain men dominate politics?
 Is it really because they are the most talented and qualified to do the job?
 To answer this question we need to consider how we define and recognise merit and qualification.
 Part of the problem is that the definition of the job is shaped by those who do it.
 This reinforces and validates the status quo of privileged men from narrow, elite backgrounds.
 Restricting the talent pool to these men has repercussions for the overall quality of representation, and the quasi-exclusion of many social groups from the representative process has real consequences for policy outcomes and citizen satisfaction with democracy.
 So we need to rethink what it means to be a good representative, and recognise the need for and benefits of diversity.
 We also need to consider the demands made on politicians – the financial costs of running for office, the negative impacts on family life, the constant scrutiny from (social) media – and consider how these present particular barriers to members of certain social groups.
 Unless we can level the playing field by making candidate selection criteria and working conditions more inclusive, we will all continue to suffer from sub-optimal representation.

 Watch the lecture here: https://www.youtube.com/watch?v=WT-_gLze8P0

 Professor Jef Huysmans